onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/{network-role}.rst

     :target: VNF
     :keyword: MUST
     :validation_mode: none
-    :updated: dublin
+    :updated: frankfurt

-    When a VNF's port connects to an internal network or external network, a network role, referred to
+    When a VNF's port connects to an ONAP internal network or ONAP external network,
+    a network role, referred to
     as the ``{network-role}`` **MUST** be assigned to the network for use in the VNF's Heat Orchestration Template.
-The ``{network-role}`` is used in the VNF's Heat Orchestration Template resource IDs and resource property parameter names.
+The ``{network-role}`` is used in the VNF's Heat Orchestration Template's resource IDs and resource property parameter names.

 .. req::